How to Defuse a PR Crisis

 - Time – While an issue can span years, crises generally have a clear start and end.
 Issues management involves a sustained effort of activity and monitoring over time, whereas crisis management is an immediate response.

-There are of course varying levels to a crisis.
+There are of course varying levels to a PR crisis.
 Aside from the legal skirmishes, most PR crisis activities happen to protect a brand or reputation.
 Managing a PR mess is never fun.
 But effective crisis management comes from having a plan in place (or an awesome PR firm) that will guide and steer the company’s response.
-Depending on the severity, extent, and touchpoints necessary to address a crisis, you may have a slightly different approach to each situation, but one thing you need to accept, remaining silent in the face of a reputation crisis is not an option.
+Depending on the severity, extent, and touchpoints necessary to address a crisis, you may have a slightly different approach to each situation.
+There is one thing you need to accept, though: Remaining silent in the face of a reputation crisis is not an option.

 Once you’ve determined you are in a crisis, you need to address it as quickly as possible.